 Full details are published as "EXCiPACT Certification Standards for Pharmaceutical Excipient Suppliers: Good Manufacturing Practices, Good Distribution Practices – Requirements for Auditor Competency and Third Party Audit Organisations Providing Certification of the Management System 2017" available either as a pocket-size booklet from email@example.com or by downloading here.

 This publication updates the original 2012 version by alignment with recent changes in the ISO 9001, ISO 17021 and ISO 19011 standards.
 To view the 2012 version please click here.
+To view the changes in the EXCiPACT 2017 edition requirements from the 2012 Edition, please click here.

 The Scheme enables all pharmaceutical excipient suppliers to demonstrate commitment to GMP and GDP in the manufacture and supply of their products.
 This reduces the audit burden for the suppliers and their customers without compromising quality.
 The Scheme is being accepted within both industry and regulators and has already been used in place of hundreds of direct customer audits.
 Only EXCiPACT Registered third party Certification Bodies and Registered Auditors are cited on this website.
 The timescale from a supplier/Certification Body first contact to certification can be six months.
 Lists of our Certificate Holders, Certification Bodies and their Auditors can be found on the drop down items below The Certification Scheme.